 2020 has cut many of us at the knees.
 I know it’s been a tough year on everyone.
 There isn’t a single person I know who hasn’t had some life altering event, illness, or hardship these last 11 months.
 We’ve all struggled emotionally, physically, spiritually, and financially.
 It seems like if it isn’t one thing, it’s another.
 This pandemic has rocked our world.
 We feel all sides of it.
 Hurt, panic, stress, fear, sadness, did I say stress?
 We are trying to navigate foreign waters we never thought we’d have to tread in our lifetime while keeping our community safe and respecting one another.
 However, we also know our economy won’t be able to bear the weight much longer and a collapse is imminent if we continue on like this.

 It’s where God put me for a time and a season, be it however long, but I know He uses me here just like he uses you during the majority of your day.
 It might be someone having the worst day of their life and they just need to come inside to escape and have a friend to pray and talk with.
 Or it might be a mom who’s waited years to finally have a baby and she gets to pick out their first outfit.
 It’s sitting in the floor having a heart to heart with my daughter or catching up with a friend.
-You never know who you might impact or what a small conversations can do for someone, and I believe we as small business owners with the personal connections we get to have with our customers is so important and needed.
-Not just for our services and product, but for relationships too.
+You never know who you might impact or what a small conversation can do for someone.
+I believe the personal relationships we get to have with our customers is important and needed.
+Our world is thirsty for community and real connection.
+Not just for our services and products we offer.

 This choice wasn’t taken lightly.
-Looking back I think I might have been a little crazy diving into something I didn’t know much about other than the two years I worked at a boutique in high school.
-I know I haven’t always made the best decisions and had so much to learn before I jumped into this journey, but my heart has always been for Ada and what it could be again.
+Looking back I think I might have been a little crazy diving into something I didn’t know much about other than the two years experience I had working in a boutique while in high school.
+I know I haven’t always made the best decisions and had so much to learn before I jumped into this journey, but my heart has always been for Ada, for a small business and what it could be again.

 I’ll tell you right now, I don’t want to live in a world where brick + mortar no longer exists.
 It’s been a dying breed over the last decade but at the rate things are going with 2020, extinction is on the horizon.
 I don’t want amazon prime and target to be my only options.
 I want to be able to go visit with actual members of our community and spend my money knowing that it’s supporting a local family and the place where we live.
 I’m not saying you need to carelessly spend money and buy things you don’t need just for the sake of keeping a store open.
 That’s not it at all.
 I actually think the opposite.
 But there are special occasions, birthdays, home updates, etc. that you could pick something up from us instead of priming it to your doorstep.
 We will make a way to do the same if need be if it meant you’d choose us over them.
 We do offer things that you use on a regular basis, not just something to add on a hanger in your closet or another throw pillow for your couch. (although we have a pretty great collection of those as well.) :)